-The largest part of the company's revenue relates to contractual delivery of IT, HR and transactional Finance services.
+The largest part of the company's revenue relates to contractual delivery of IT and transactional Finance services.
 These services range from its IT delivery of Network Communications, Application support, Service Desk delivery.
-The company provides payroll and HR admin contracted consultancy services.
-Revenue for these types of services is recognised as the services are provided.
 The costs incurred for these typically match the revenue pattern.
 Deferred income is recognised when billing occurs ahead of revenue recognition.
 Accrued revenue is recognised when the revenue recognition criteria were met but in accordance with the underlying contract, the sales invoice has not been issued yet.